-The handwheel sensitivity determines which path an axis takes per revolution of the handwheel.
+The handwheel sensitivity specifies the distance an axis moves per handwheel revolution.
 The handwheel sensitivity results from the defined handwheel speed of the axis and the speed level used internally by the control.
 The speed level describes a percentage of the handwheel speed.
 The control calculates a specific handwheel sensitivity value for each speed level.
 The resulting handwheel sensitivity values are directly selectable with the handwheel arrow keys (only if incremental jog is not active).